Who we are:

 We are both practitioners of Donald Yance’s Eclectic Triphasic Medical System (ETMS).
 In the words of Donald Yance: “To enhance response rather than dictate functionality is a fundamental core concept of the Eclectic Triphasic Medical System.
 The ETMS emphasizes the practice of “healthy medicine”, which is aimed at the root source of ill-health, with the primary focus being to bring about harmony and balance throughout the body.
 When approaching a disease. . . it is important to formulate a balanced protocol that addresses both the characteristics of the disease as well as the energetic weaknesses of the individual.”

 We love to sing together.
 We love to cook— and we have a very healthy and nutritionally based approach to food.
 John and I enjoy researching, writing articles and giving talks on health and healing.
-We both enjoy zumba, cycling, yoga and walking.
-We are both licensed acupuncturists and have been in practice for nineteen years.
+We both enjoy exercising at the gym, doing yoga and walking.
+We are both licensed acupuncturists and have been in practice for twenty four years.

 We are located at 4501 Valley Forge Rd., Durham, NC 27705.
 You may email us at email@example.com or phone us at (919) 309-7753 if you have any questions or would like to make an appointment.